 If you don’t follow the above rule plus others, your design will not be cohesive and will definitely increase your bounce rate.

-A/B testing is also something has to be done specially at the beginning of your website design.
+A/B testing is also something that has to be done especially at the beginning of your website design.

 This means more time on your part tweaking parts of your website.